Honors and Awards

 McNitt had a standout career at Kearney High, where he set school records for total offense and touchdowns, while also providing stellar defensive production as a linebacker.
 As a senior in 2012, McNitt collected first-team All-Nebraska honors at linebacker, while being named first-team Class A all-state and the Kearney Hub's Offensive Player of the Year.
 He threw for 1,219 yards and 16 touchdowns, while running for 928 yards and 13 touchdowns.
 McNitt earned honorable-mention Class A all-state as a junior.
 McNitt also excelled in track and field, where he captured the 2013 Class A state titles in shot put (59-8) and discus (171-1).

 The son of Steve and Tana McNitt, Luke was born on April 20, 1994.
-He is majoring in management.
-He has volunteered his time with the Lincoln Marathon, and local hospital visits.
+He was a member of the 2017 Brook Berringer and Tom Osborne Citizenship Teams.
+He has volunteered with Uplifting Athletes, the Lincoln Marathon, Husker Hotline, Souper Bowl of Caring and local hospital visits.

 McNitt's Career Statistics

 Games Played--18, 5 in 2015, 13 in 2016

 Games Started--2 in 2016